0xalpharush/0xalpharush.github.io/_posts/2021-8-25-slithering-through-the-dark-forest.md

 As I worked through the Ethernaut challenges, I started familiarizing myself with Trail of Bits' static analyzer [Slither](https://github.com/crytic/slither/).
 An [issue](https://github.com/crytic/slither/issues/793) on the Github repo gave me the idea to build a tool that reads storage from deployed smart contracts without needing to know the storage slot beforehand.
 This tool is a WIP.

 `slither-read-storage` makes it quick and easy to find the storage slot and value of a variable.
-It works by using Slither's underlying compilation engine [Crytic-compile](https://github.com/crytic/crytic-compile) to determine the storage layout of a given contract.
+It works by using Slither's underlying parsing engine to determine the storage layout of a given contract.
 Then, it's trivial to retrieve the value by calling `web3.getStorageAt([address], [slot])` under the hood.

 Incidentally, this turned solving the "Privacy" challenge on the [Ethernaut wargame](https://ethernaut.openzeppelin.com/) into an opportunity to contribute back to Slither and learn the inner workings of how Solidity handles storage.